This post may contain affiliate links. Read my full disclosure policy here.

 9. Handcrafted Necklace

-Ten Thousand Villages is probably the most well established fair trade organization there is, and one of the many benefits about buying from them is their far-reaching impact on communities all over the world.
-Handmade in India, this Triangle Pendant features a cream enamel triangle on a gold-colored brass chain. [$12.99 on Ten Thousand Villages]
+Ten Thousand Villages is probably the most well-established fair trade organization there is, and one of the many benefits about buying from them is their far-reaching impact on communities all over the world.
+Handmade in India, this Open Mind Necklace features a cream enamel triangle on a gold-colored brass chain.

 10. Peanut Butter